Police: 3 students shot in Denver-area school parking lot

 AURORA, Colo.
 (AP) — Three students were shot Friday during a fight in the parking lot of a high school in the Denver suburb of Aurora, the police chief said, only days after six teenagers from a nearby campus were shot and injured at a park.

-All of Friday's injuries were not life-threatening, and police were trying to determine whether any of the three who were hospitalized were involved in the shooting, which broke out shortly before 12:30 p.m. in the parking lot of Hinkley High School, Chief Vanessa Wilson said.
+Friday's shooting followed another Monday in which six students from Aurora Central High School were the victims of bullets fired from at least one car driving by.
+Police were working to determine if the two shootings were related, Wilson said.

+Police have not arrested anyone yet in Monday's shootings.
+The two schools are 3 miles (4.8 kilometers) apart.

-Wilson said “multiple shooters” were involved and that a school resource officer fired a shot during the fracas and also applied a tourniquet to one of those wounded, she said.
-No weapons were recovered, she said.
+Friday's gunfire erupted during a fight in the Hinkley High parking lot shortly before 12:30 p.m.
+A school resource officer fired a shot during the fracas and also applied a tourniquet to one of those wounded, Wilson said.
+No weapons were immediately recovered, she said.

 Two of those shot were taken to a hospital, and the third managed to get to a hospital on their own, police said.
-Two were students at Hinkley and the third from APS Avenues School, which serves students grades 7-12, Wilson said.
+Two are students at Hinkley and the third is from APS Avenues School, which serves students grades 7-12, Wilson said.

-The shooting followed another Monday in which six students from Aurora Central High School were the victims of bullets fired from a car driving by.
-Police have not arrested anyone yet.
-The two schools are 3 miles (4.8 kilometers) apart.

-Wilson said police were working to determine if the two shootings were related.

 People are also reading…